 The adjudication of creditor claims by an Insolvency Practitioner is done to determine which creditors should be able to participate in the insolvency process and receive a dividend if sufficient realisations are made.

-To try to ensure that the Insolvency Practitioner has the claims of creditors entitled to claim he or she will advertise the right to claim in the Gazette newspapers.
-Creditors who have not heard about the insolvency or not as yet come forward can then submit a Proof of Debt to claim.
-This will involve creditors filling in the relevant form and when called upon supplying documents to prove their claim.
+To try to ensure that the Insolvency Practitioner has the claims of creditors entitled to claim, he or she will advertise the right to claim in the Gazette newspapers.
+Creditors who have not heard about the insolvency or have not yet come forward can then submit a Proof of Debt to claim.
+This will involve creditors filling in the relevant form and, when called upon, supplying documents to prove their claim.

 Adjudication Of The Creditor’s Claim